ikapadata/surveyCTO-Plugins/Airtime distribution/README.md

 ### Data format

-This field plug-in requires the `text` field type..
+This field plug-in is used in the `text` field type.

 ## How to use